Skip to main content

 How to start without wasting time

 Start with one clear problem.
-For example, say “home-delivered meals after surgery” instead of “I need senior help.”
-The intake worker can help more when they know the problem, where the person lives, and how fast the need is.
+Say “home-delivered meals after surgery” instead of “I need senior help.”
+Intake workers can help more when they know the need, location, and urgency.

 Ask for three things on every call: the program name, the next step, and the expected wait.
 Write down the worker’s name, phone number, and date.
-If you are told to call another office, ask whether the worker can make a warm handoff or give you the direct line.
+If you are sent elsewhere, ask for a warm handoff or direct line.

 Reality checks, delays, and denials